frederic-perez/AmE-dictionary/data/dictionary.md

 __tong__
 __tongue in cheek__ _adj, adv_ :four::dart: (tongue-in-cheek) In a way that is not serious, although it appears to be. _Her delightful tongue-in-cheek humour._ _Karl explained, tongue in cheek, that he was busy with housecleaning._
 __tongue__ :mute:[tong~~u~~e]
+__tonic__ _adj_ _A 25 year old man presented to the emergency department with pain and reduced movement in his left shoulder following a generalised tonic clonic seizure._
 __tonsil__ _n_ _A tonsil infection._
 __tonsils__
 __tonsure__ _n_ :four::camera::hammer: _The pate of a monk with a wet red tonsure._